-'Just Plain Ugly': Proposed Executive Order Takes Aim At Modern Architecture
+'Ugly,' 'Discordant': New Executive Order Takes Aim At Modern Architecture

-'Just Plain Ugly': Proposed Executive Order Takes Aim At Modern Architecture
+'Ugly,' 'Discordant': New Executive Order Takes Aim At Modern Architecture

-The architectural world is reeling over President Trump's call for traditional designs for new Federal buildings.
-His proposed executive order is called "Make Federal Buildings Beautiful Again," it takes an out-with-the-new, in-with-the-old approach to architecture, calling modern federal buildings constructed over the last five decades "undistinguished," "uninspiring" and "just plain ugly."
+Back in February, President Trump set the architectural world reeling with a call for traditional designs for new federal buildings.
+He proposed an executive order, called "Make Federal Buildings Beautiful Again," which took an out-with-the-new, in-with-the-old approach to architecture, calling modern federal buildings constructed over the last five decades "undistinguished," "uninspiring" and "just plain ugly."

+That proposed order is now a reality.
+Retitled "Promoting Beautiful Federal Civic Architecture," it begins with a paean to "beautiful public architecture," before moving on to a litany of disapproval aimed at modernist federal buildings.

 It's true that modernism abounds in D.C.
 Standing on a street corner near the National Mall, there's actually a mishmash of architectural styles.
 Let's talk about three of them: In the distance, the gleaming white pillars of the U.S. Capitol dome, the kind of classical architecture the president's order favors.
 Closer in, there's a towering, steel-mesh scrim that's part of the Eisenhower Memorial, a contemporary design by Frank Gehry which is under construction.
 Right behind the scrim, there's the beige, boxy, concrete-heavy Department of Education, a Brutalist building — the style a lot of people love to hate.